dayve07/Predicting-Parkinsons-Disease/data_sheet.md

 ## Preprocessing/cleaning/labelling
 - <b>Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
 If not, you may skip the remaining questions in this section.</b>

-  No preprocessing of the data was done.
+  Unknown to the author of the datasheet.

 - <b>Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?</b>